DarshGupta1910/Udacity_AWS_ML-course/Lesson 2 (What is Machine Learning)/3. Introduction to Machine Learning Steps/readme.md

 -   The Wikipedia entry on the  [bias-variance](https://en.wikipedia.org/wiki/Bias%E2%80%93variance_tradeoff) trade-off can help you understand more about this common machine learning concept.
 -   In this  [AWS Machine Learning blog post](https://aws.amazon.com/blogs/machine-learning/build-a-model-to-predict-the-impact-of-weather-on-urban-air-quality-using-amazon-sagemaker/), you can see how to train a machine-learning algorithm to predict the impact of weather on air quality using Amazon SageMaker

+# Step 4 - Model evaluation
+After you have collected your data and trained a model, you can start to evaluate how well your model is performing.
+The metrics used for evaluation are likely to be very specific to the problem you have defined.  _As you grow in your understanding of machine learning, you will be able to explore a wide variety of metrics that can enable you to evaluate effectively._

+## Using Model Accuracy

+Model accuracy is a fairly common evaluation metric.  _Accuracy_  is the fraction of predictions a model gets right.
+Here's an example:
+Imagine that you built a model to identify a flower as one of two common species based on measurable details like petal length.
+You want to know how often your model predicts the correct species.
+This would require you to look at your model's accuracy.

+## Using Log Loss

+_Log los_s seeks to calculate how  _uncertain_  your model is about the predictions it is generating.
+In this context, uncertainty refers to how likely a model thinks the predictions being generated are to be correct.
+For example, let's say you're trying to predict how likely a customer is to buy either a jacket or t-shirt.

+Log loss could be used to understand your model's uncertainty about a given prediction.
+In a single instance, your model could predict with 5% certainty that a customer is going to buy a t-shirt.
+In another instance, your model could predict with 80% certainty that a customer is going to buy a t-shirt.
+Log loss enables you to measure how strongly the model believes that its prediction is accurate.

+In both cases, the model predicts that a customer will buy a t-shirt, but the model's certainty about that prediction can change.
+## Remember: This Process is Iterative
+Every step we have gone through is highly iterative and can be changed or re-scoped during the course of a project.
+At each step, you might find that you need to go back and reevaluate some assumptions you had in previous steps.
+Don't worry!
+This ambiguity is normal.

+## Terminology

+**Log loss**  seeks to calculate how  _uncertain_  your model is about the predictions it is generating.

+**Model Accuracy**  is the fraction of predictions a model gets right.

+## Additional reading

+The tools used for model evaluation are often tailored to a specific use case, so it's difficult to generalize rules for choosing them.
+The following articles provide use cases and examples of specific metrics in use.

+1. [This healthcare-based example](https://aws.amazon.com/blogs/machine-learning/create-a-model-for-predicting-orthopedic-pathology-using-amazon-sagemaker/), which automates the prediction of spinal pathology conditions, demonstrates how important it is to avoid false positive and false negative predictions using the tree-based  `xgboost`  model.
+2. The popular  [open-source library  `sklearn`](https://scikit-learn.org/stable/modules/model_evaluation.html)  provides information about common metrics and how to use them.
+3. [This entry from the AWS Machine Learning blog](https://aws.amazon.com/blogs/machine-learning/making-accurate-energy-consumption-predictions-with-amazon-forecast/)  demonstrates the importance of choosing the correct model evaluation metrics for making accurate energy consumption estimates using Amazon Forecast.